Do you know an AMSOIL Skeptic?

 - “I have read the data and find your companies claims preposterous.
 The scar ball test scamsoil so highly touts can be passed with common houseld 4% bleach.
 The claims that you are making about a 20% fuel mileage increase with just a Scamsoil oil change couldn’t be farther from reality.
 Does a scamsoil oil change actually change the gear ratio in transmissions and rear ends?
 In my opinion ( just as you have your own) I can only conclude that dubious testing procedures were invented by the company you represent, nothing personal.”

-(A key problem shows up: this guy doesn’t have any working comprehension of the content, value and authority of “standardized tests” that are created, reviewed and refined by a broad industry group of top engineers, and performed by independent certified labs in strict accordance with the test standards that are carefully designed to force accurate and repeatable test data that can be directly compared.
+(A key problem: this guy has no working comprehension of the content, value and authority of “standardized tests” that are created, reviewed and refined by a broad industry group of top engineers, and performed by independent certified labs in strict accordance with the test standards that are carefully designed to force accurate and repeatable test data that can be directly compared.
 And he doesn’t understand that the API uses most of the identical tests in their licensing (certification) program.
 We explain it in common English… and cover his other concerns, too.)

 - “Please note <see his link below to home-garage oil tests by a couple of guys on one car, where Amsoil didn’t look like a better product>.
 I’m sure that Exxon-Mobil put them up to it.
 What are we non “engineers” supposed to gather from such real world tests as these?
 That Scamsoil is a superior product?
 That their additive package isn’t out of date?”